Summary

 xdrdetects1boolean Long-TermWhether XDR Detects 1 query language is used.

-The other datatype is for providing any query arguments, which are given in name and value pairs — as you can see in the table below:
+The other special datatype is for providing any query arguments, which are given in name and value pairs — as you can see in the table below:

-Table: QueryArgument
+Table: QueryArgument Input Datatype

 ParameterTypeRequiredDefaultStabilityDescription

-Some arguments may be required, as indicated in the Required column.
-For return datatypes, this indicates that you must specify which fields you want returned in the results.
+Some input parameters may be required, as indicated in the Required column.
+For return values, this indicates that you are assured a value if the field is requested for the results.

 Table last updated: Sep 19, 2024